 Though, there are also some exceptions in this Act.
 Information which can harm national security and sometimes includes a person’s personal information, that information might not be provided by the authority.
-These exceptions were made to avoid the exploitation and misuse of this Act.
+These exceptions were made to avoid the exploitation and misuse of this Act

 What is an RTI Application and how shall we file it?

 the RTI Application.
 The procedure of filing of RTI application is very easy.

 Application should be attached with Rs.
 10/- postal order or demand draft if the applicant is sending it by registered post.
 Sending the application with the help of registered post is most convenient and advisable method.
 However, the applicant can hand over the application to the PIO in person and shall get the acknowledgement.